cedadev/jasmin-workshop/exercises/ex02/README.md

 - **execute** a computing task on the sci machine from a command line
 - **monitor** CPU and memory resources usage of my computing task
-- **understand** the modules environemnt e.g. JASPY and software on JASMIN
+- **understand** the modules environment e.g. JASPY and software on JASMIN
 - **learn** about the capabilities and limitations of the scientific analysis servers

 ### JASMIN resources